axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-hook.md

 N/A

-*Description:* Defines the external program that is executed as {{% productparam "abbrev" %}} stops.
+*Description:* Defines the external program that is executed as {{% param "product.abbrev" %}} stops.

-## Using the hook-commands() when {{% productparam "abbrev" %}} reloads
+## Using the hook-commands() when {{% param "product.abbrev" %}} reloads

-To execute an external program when the {{% productparam "abbrev" %}} configuration is initiated or torn down, for example, on startup/shutdown or during a {{% productparam "abbrev" %}} reload, use the following options:
+To execute an external program when the {{% param "product.abbrev" %}} configuration is initiated or torn down, for example, on startup/shutdown or during a {{% param "product.abbrev" %}} reload, use the following options:

 *setup()*